Please note that as of 14 April 2020, credit cards are no longer accepted as a deposit or withdrawal method at UK betting sites.

 Can this method be used to deposit from too?

 Just because you’ve managed to deposit with your preferred betting payment method, doesn’t automatically mean you can withdraw too.
-Some Mastercards can’t withdraw betting funds, depending on where they’ve been issued for example.
-Likewise, a provider like Apple Pay won’t be an option necessarily.
+For example, a provider like Apple Pay won’t be an option necessarily.

 The speed of withdrawal